KaleKaran/YT-SmartFetcher-AI/README.md

   - Automatic identification of diagram needs in educational content
   - Retrieval of relevant images to complement the summary

-- **Beautiful UI**
+- **Screenshot Functionality**
-  - Modern, responsive interface with purple theme
+  - Take screenshots of summaries for easy sharing and offline reference
-  - Intuitive navigation and user experience
+  - Clean, formatted output with proper styling and included diagrams

 ## Tech Stack